RedHatQE/valid/README.md

         def test(self, connection, params):
 	    # doing testing

-'connection' is a patchwork.connection.Connection object.
+'connection' is a valid.valid_connection.ValidConnection object.
 'params' is a data line united with hardware profile and runtime information (so you can use something like params["memory"], params["product"], ...)
 Setting "stages" and "tags" is mandatory.
 Don't forget to include your new test in valid/testing_modules/__init__.py.